Targum: Other Targumim on the Torah

-The Fragment Targums (formerly known as Targum Yerushalmi II) consist of many fragments that have been divided into ten manuscripts.
+The Fragment Targums (formerly known as Targum Yerushalmi II) consist of fragments divided into ten manuscripts.
 Of these P, V and L were first published in 1899 by M Ginsburger, A, B, C, D, F and G in 1930 by P Kahle and E in 1955 by A Díez Macho.
-Unfortunately, these manuscripts are all too fragmented to confirm what their purpose were, but they seem to be either the remains of a single complete targum or short variant readings of another targum.
-As a group, they often share theological views and with Targum Neofiti, which has led to the belief that they could be variant readings of that targum.
+These manuscripts are all too fragmented to confirm what their purpose was, but they seem to be either the remains of a single complete targum or short variant readings of another targum.
+As a group, they often share theological views with Targum Neofiti, which has led to the belief that they could be variant readings of that targum.

-The Cairo Genizah Fragment Targums originate from the Ben-Ezra Synagogues genizah in Cairo.
-They share similarities with The Fragment Targums in that they consist of many fragmented manuscripts that have been collected in one targum-group.
+The Cairo Geniza Fragment Targums originate from the Ben Ezra Synagogue's genizah in Cairo.
+They share similarities with the Fragment Targums in that they consist of many fragmented manuscripts that have been collected in one targum-group.
 The manuscripts A and E are the oldest among the Palestinian Targum and have been dated to around the seventh century.
 Manuscripts C, E, H and Z contain only passages from Genesis, A from Exodus while MS B contain verses from both as well as from Deuteronomium.

 The Samaritan community has their own Targum to their text of the Torah.
 Other Targumim were also discovered among the Dead Sea Scrolls.

 Peshitta

-The Peshitta is the traditional Bible of Syriac-speaking Christians (who speak several different dialects of Aramaic).
-The translation of the Peshitta is usually thought to be between 1 and 300 CE.
+The Peshitta is the traditional Bible of Syriac Christians, who speak several different dialects of Aramaic.
+The translation of the Peshitta is thought to be before the year 300.